|BSE: 532440||Sector: Services|

-The Board met four (4) times during the financial year 2016 - 17 to transact thebusiness of the Company.
+The Board met four (4) times during the financial year 2017-18 to transact thebusiness of the Company.
 Details of the Board meetings including the attendance ofDirectors at these meetings are covered in the Corporate Governance Report forming part ofthe Annual Report.
 The maximum interval between any two consecutive Board meetings did notexceed 120 days.

 Audit Committee of your Company is constituted in accordance with the provisions ofSection 177 of the Act and the Listing Regulations.
 Composition role terms of referenceand details of meetings of the Audit Committee are provided in the Corporate GovernanceReport forming part of the Annual Report.

-Pursuant to the provisions of the Act and the corporate governance requirements asprescribed under Listing Regulations the Board of Directors carried out an annualperformance evaluation of individual Directors the Board as a whole and its Committeesbased on the criteria set out by the Nomination and RemunerationCommittee.
+Pursuant to the provisions of the Act and the corporate governance requirements asprescribed under Listing Regulations the Board of Directors carried out an annualperformance evaluation of individual Directors including the Chairman the Board as awhole and its Committees based on the criteria set out by the Nomination and RemunerationCommittee.
 The performance of the

 The Board reviewed the performance of the individual Directors on the basis of criteriasuch as contribution of the individual Director to the Board and Committee meetings likepreparedness on the issues to be discussed meaningful and constructive contribution andinputs in meetings etc. In addition the Chairman was also evaluated on the key aspectsof his role.

-In a separate meeting of Independent Directors performance of Non-IndependentDirectors Board as a whole and the Chairman were evaluated taking into account the viewsof Executive Directors and Non - Executive Directors.
-Same was discussedin the Board meeting at which the performance of the Board its Committees and individual Directorswere also discussed.
+In a separate meeting of Independent Directors performance of Non-IndependentDirectors Board as a whole and the Chairman were evaluated taking into account the viewsof Executive Directors and NonExecutive Directors.
+This was discussed in the Boardmeeting at which the performance of the Board its Committees and individual Directorswere also discussed.
 The entire Board excluding the Independent Director being evaluatedcompleted the performance evaluation of Independent Directors.

 Key Managerial Personnel